Terms of Reference Standards and Effectiveness Committee

 TERMS OF REFERENCE

-The committee shall consist of x governors including the headteacher and chair of governors.
+The committee shall consist of at least 3 members of the governing body including the headteacher and chair of governors.

-The membership of the committee will be reviewed and determined annually by the governing body and recorded in the minutes of that governing body meeting.
+The membership of the committee will be reviewed and determined annually.
+The agreed membership of the committee is attached.

 The governing body will appoint a clerk to the committee, who will not be another governor.

-The quorum shall be 3 governors in addition to the headteacher.
+The quorum shall be a minimum of 3 governors including the headteacher.

 The clerk to the committee shall be responsible for convening meetings of the committee.
-Procedures of any meeting held must be minuted and the minutes presented at the next meeting of the governing body.
+Procedures of any meeting held must be minuted and those minutes presented to the next meeting of the governing body.

 The committee shall meet at least once each term and otherwise as required.